Dharmendra: Early life and education

-Dharmendra Kewal Krishan Deol was born in Nasrali, a village in Ludhiana district, Punjab, British India on 8 December 1935.
-He is the son of Kewal Krishan and Satwant Kaur, and was born into a Punjabi Jat family.
-His ancestral village is Dangon, near Pakhowal Tehsil Raikot, Ludhiana.
+Dharmendra was born in Nasrali, a village in Ludhiana district, Punjab, British India, on 8 December 1935 as the second child of Kewal Krishan and Satwant Kaur, and was born into a Punjabi Hindu Jat family.
+He had an elder sister, Harminder Kaur and a younger brother, Ajit Singh Deol.
+His ancestral village is Dangon in Ludhiana district.
+His full name at birth is disputed between Dharmendra Kewal Krishan Deol, Dharam Singh Deol and Dharmendra Singh Deol.

-He spent his early life in the village of Sahnewal and studied at Government Senior Secondary School at Lalton Kalan, Ludhiana, where his father is the village school headmaster.
+He spent his early life in the village of Sahnewal and studied at Government Senior Secondary School at Lalton Kalan, Ludhiana district, where his father was the village school headmaster.
 He did his matriculation in Phagwara in 1952.
-In those days, schools of Punjab came under Panjab University, Chandigarh.